GallowayLabMIT/protocols/docs/protocols/tc/virus/virus_infection.rst

 ====================================

 This protocol describes how to transduce cells with concentrated virus (see :ref:`Virus Concentration <virus_concentration>` protocol).
-Virus produced in HEK293T cells can be used to transduce either human or mouse cells.
+Virus produced in HEK293T cells with the VSV-G envelope protein can be used to transduce either human or mouse cells.
 The following calculations are for transduction in a 96-well plate; volumes can be scaled up accordingly for other plate sizes.

 **Calculate amount of virus to use**